 Fermented garlic honey might sound unusual, but it’s a really simple way to amp up your next vinaigrette or marinade while reaping the health benefits of both the honey and the garlic.
-Five minutes of prep and a couple of weeks of patience is all it takes to make this recipe.
+Five minutes of prep and a couple of weeks of patience is all it takes to make recipe.

 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!